2019

 01

-Concept 02
+02

-People should be in control of how they explore.
+People have control over how they explore.

-Concept 03
+03

 Exploration has to be possible across platforms